Martin Mayers M.D. Chairman, Cornea Anterior Segment, Uveitis

 In her words: “I am committed to assuring that all children receive the highest quality of eye care possible and believe we can train our residents to be among the future leaders in this country and internationally to achieve this goal.”

 Scott David Ketner, M.D.,–Vitreoretinal Disease and Surgery

 Dr. Ketner completed medical school at SUNY Downstate Medical Center, residency at Bronx-Lebanon Hospital Center, and fellowship at Yale University.
 Some of his academic interests include resident teaching, diabetic retinopathy, and performance improvement.
 He enjoys watching sports on TV and spending time with his girlfriend and their English bulldog Ellie.

 Alexander Traykovski M.D.–Comprehensive Ophthalmology

-Our newest addition to the faculty, Dr. Nancy Blace received her MD/Ph.D and completed her residency at SUNY Downstate.
-She completed her fellowship training in Neuro-Ophthalmology and Oculoplastics at KIngsbrook Jewish Medical Center/SUNY Downstate.
+Dr. Nancy Blace received her MD/Ph.D. and completed her residency at SUNY Downstate.
+She completed her fellowship training in Neuro-Ophthalmology and Oculoplastics at Kingsbrook Jewish Medical Center/SUNY Downstate.

 Dr. Alix Fleury received his MD degree from the State University of Haiti, Faculté de Médecine et de Pharmacie.
 He then completed residency training in ophthalmology at the State University Hospital of Haiti in Port-au-Prince in 1989.
 He moved to the United States in 1995 and had three years of residency training in Family Medicine at the Bronx Lebanon Hospital Center.
 He then completed residency training in Ophthalmology at the Bronx Lebanon Hospital followed by fellowship training in glaucoma at the Mount Sinai Hospital and the Manhattan Eye, Ear and Throat Hospital in New York.